mr1716/Elastic-Certified-Engineer-Exam-8.1/example.md

   }
 }
 ```
-This isnt an exhaustive or exclusive list as there are opportunities for bucket aggregations that arent listed below plus there are bucket aggregations that cannot apply to this data.
+This isn't an exhaustive or exclusive list as there are opportunities for bucket aggregations that aren't listed below plus there are bucket aggregations that cannot apply to this data.
 Be aware that they exist and understand where the documentation is so if questioned, you know where to find. <br>
 Other bucket aggregations applicable to this data include: <br>
 - Date Range for totality starting
 - Date Range for totality ending